OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

 Step 2.
 Instantiate a Private Network on the Edge Cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 During :ref:`Provisioning an Edge Cluster <first_edge_cluster>`, OpenNebula automatically created a network template for the Edge Cluster.
-Now we need to instantiate it and assign a range of IPs to it.
+In this step we will instantiate it and assign a range of IPs to it.

 In Sunstone, open the left-hand pane, Select **Network** -> **Network Templates**, then select the **aws-edge-cluster-private** Virtual Network template.
 Click the **Instantiate** |icon2| icon at the top.